Ou Medicine

 Little girdle

-2. After causing chickenpox, the varicella-zoster virus can remain in the body for years, before it causes shingles.
+2. After causing chickenpox, the varicella-zoster virus can stay in the body for years, before it causes shingles.
 Where in the body does the virus stay?

 You didn't answer this question.